-This is an essay on comparison of two sources of energy: wind power and oil.
-I will analyze these two and present scientific facts but also my own opinions.
-I will write about the history of the two sources, how they are used, how they have affected our lives etc. Furthermore, I will evaluate my own work in a criticizing manner discussing what I’ve learned; whether I’ve given a fair image of them both and much more.
+This is an essay on a comparison of two sources of energy: wind power and oil.
+I will analyze These two and presented scientific facts but overpriced my own opinions.
+I will write about the history of the two sources, how They are used, how They have Affected Our Lives etc. Further More, I will evaluate my own work in a criticizing Manner Discussing what I've learned; Whether I've given a fair image of them bothering and much more.

-As illustrated to the right, the wind drives the blades around a rotor which is connected to the main shaft.
-The main shaft then spins a generator to create electricity which is sent through transmission and distribution lines to our homes.
+As illustrated to the right, the wind drives the blades around a rotor Which is connected to the main shaft.
+The main shaft then spins a generator to create electricity Which is late through transmission and distribution lines to our homes.

-Wind energy has been used for centuries.
-At sea, wind has been used by sails.
-When bigger ships were built, it was possible to travel long distances in a short amount of time and contributed greatly to developing the technology of the world.
+When bigger ships were built, it was possible to travel long distances in a short amount of time and contributed greatly to Developing the technology of the world.

-At land, wind power was used early to power windmills which grind cereal.
-In areas where the absence of streaming water and very good wind conditions combine, for example on Öland, Sweden, the windmills have been of great importance.
-During the industrial revolution, the use of wind power decreased as new sources of energy such as the steam engine were developed.
-It wasn’t until the late 20th century that wind power was once again used as a complement to other energy sources.
+At country, windpower was used early to power windmills Which gate cereal.
+In areas where the absence of streaming water and very good wind conditions combine, for example on the island of Öland, Sweden, the windmills have been of great importance.
+During the Industrial Revolution, the use of windpower Decreased as new sources of energy Such as the steam engine were developed.
+It was not Until the late 20th century That windpower was once again used as a complement to other energy sources.

 Oil is a flammable liquid occurring naturally in parts of the bedrock.
-This liquid is a mixture of hundreds of different hydrocarbons, which are made from the decays of dead animals and plants.
-This process takes about 100 000 years to complete.
+This liquid is a mixture of hundreds of different hydrocarbons, Which are made from the decays of dead animals and plants.
+This process takes about 100 000. years to complete.
 Oil is one of our most important sources of energy.
-It is a base component in numerous of products we use every day.
+It is a base component in Numerous of products we use every day.
 Crude oil in its purest form is almost useless but by refining the oil in a process called fractional distillation, a whole lot of new products are made.
-Oil is a mixture of different carbon chains, and to separate them from each other, the oil must be heated.
-Different chains break away at different temperatures, depending on the length of the chain.
-The first step in the distillation is that the crude oil is sent into a container which can be described as a big oven.
+Oil is a mixture of different carbon chains, and to separate them from eachother, the oil must be heated.
+Different chains breakaway at Different Temperatures, depending on the length of the chain.
+The first step in the distillation Is that the crude oil is late into a container Which can be described as a big oven.
 In the container, the oil is heated to 600C.
 At this point, asphalt is created.
-When the temperature drops a couple of degrees, fuel oil is extracted.
-At around 350 C lubricating oil is formed.
+When the temperature drops a couple of degrees, fuel oil ice Retrieved.
+At around 350 C Lubricating Oil is formed.
 The next stop is at 270 C where diesel is made.
-At 150C, paraffin, a jet fuel, is formed and at 100C, the most important compound gasoline is removed.
-When the temperature has dropped to about 20C and lower, liquefied petroleum and other chemicals are created.
+At 150C, paraffin, a jet fuel, ice formed and at 100C, the most important compound that gasoline is removed.
+When the temperature HAS dropped to about 20C and lower, liquefied petroleum and other chemicals are created.